samridhharshit/landingpage/README.md

 # landingpage
-landing page made purely using html and css
+landing page made purely using html and css and basic javascript